 Keynesianism is a failed approach, more precisely, Keynesianism is axiomatically false and materially/formally inconsistent.
 This is a provable fact.
 Because the theory is false Keynesian policy guidance has NO sound scientific foundation.
 So the question remains why are there still Keynesians around 80+ years after the General Theory?
 There are three reasons, (i) Walrasianism has been thoroughly falsified and is, therefore, no option to fall back on, and (ii), nobody has identified the critical methodological blunder of Keynesianism, and (iii), nobody has any serious ambition to get out of the mess.
 The fact is that economists are rather satisfied with the pluralism of false theories and the continued inconclusive ping pong of well-known arguments.

 Here is the exact spot where Keynesianism went into the deep woods: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.”
 (GT, p.
 63)

-This two-liner is conceptually and logically defective because Keynes NEVER came to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
+This syllogism is conceptually and logically defective because Keynes NEVER came to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al.)

 Because profit is ill-defined the WHOLE analytical superstructure of Keynesianism is false, in particular, all variants of I=S and IS-LM models.#1, #2

 While Keynes was right in rejecting the microfoundations (maximization-and-equilibrium) approach he simultaneously messed up the macrofoundations approach.#3 Because both Walrasianism and Keynesianism are materially/formally inconsistent any synthesis of the two must fail.
 Because of this, all textbooks are logically incoherent for 80+ years.#4

 So, Keynes messed up the pivotal issues Profit Theory#5 and Employment Theory#6 but After-Keynesians never realized it.
-As if 80+ years of inconclusive verbiage were not enough Lars Syll#7 and Paul Krugman#8 are mired in a senile debate about who is a real Keynesian which is much like a debate about who is a real Flat-Earther.
+As if 80+ years of inconclusive verbiage were not enough Lars Syll#7 and Paul Krugman#8 is mired in a senile debate about who is a real Keynesian which is much like a debate about who is a real Flat-Earther.

 Time for a Paradigm Shift and a change of personnel.